nFocusTesting/nfpwbase/README.md

  ┣ AccountOrders.ts
  ...
 ```
-Normally you'd have to import `Account.ts` and `AccountOrders.ts` files (using path syntax) as below:
+Normally you'd have to import `Account.ts` and `AccountOrders.ts` files (using path alias syntax) as below:
 ```js
 import Account from '@pages/Account.ts' import AccountOrders from '@pages/AccountOrders.ts'